Skip to content

 What transitions will I receive?

-What's included in the evidence pack?
+What's included in the provenance record?

-Each transition includes source SEC filing links, accession numbers, disclosure dates, extracted excerpts, prior state reference, and known limitations—so the disclosure state can be reconstructed later.
+Each transition includes source SEC filing links, accession numbers, disclosure dates, extracted excerpts, prior state reference, and known limitations, so the disclosure state can be reconstructed later.

 How fast are transitions delivered?